28th Mar 2025 8:15:48 PM

 To work repeatedly on Injury Prevention to stop so many millions of children getting burned each year.

 The task is enormous but our inspiration from dear Dorah, the bravest of the brave, is also enormous.
-Here's a link to her and her Mum in April 2024: NEWS24
+Here's a link to her celebration last year: NEWS24

 Follow Children of Fire on: